 - Consider whether the individual or firm will be around for months or years after filing the return to answer questions about the preparation of the tax return.

 - Check the person's credentials.
-Only attorneys, CPAs and enrolled agents can represent taxpayers before the IRS in all matters, including audits, collection and appeals.
-Other tax return preparers who participate in the IRS Annual Filing Season Program may represent taxpayers for audits of returns they actually prepared.
+Only attorneys, CPAs, and enrolled agents can represent taxpayers before the IRS in all matters, including audits, collections, and appeals.
+Other tax return preparers who participate in the IRS Annual Filing Season Program may represent taxpayers for audits of returns they prepared and signed.

-For more information about choosing a tax return preparer, see Choosing a Tax Professional and IRS Tax PRO Association Partners on IRS.gov.
-See PTIN Requirements for Tax Return Preparers on our website, for additional tax return preparer requirements.
-To help you find a tax professional with credentials and select qualifications to prepare your tax return, see our online tool, Directory of Federal Tax Return Preparers with Credentials and Select Qualifications at IRS.treasury.gov/rpo/rpo.jsf.
+To help you find a tax professional with credentials and select qualifications to prepare your tax return, see our online tool, Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.
+For more information, see Choosing a Tax Professional, IRS Tax Pro Association Partners, and PTIN Requirements for Tax Return Preparers.

 Page Last Reviewed or Updated: August 09, 2016